Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 What your day does not look like:

-- Rolling your own filesystem or database engine for fun
+4. Rolling your own filesystem or database engine for fun.

 All of that exists.
 You are just standing on top of it.

 Under your code there is a runtime.
-Under that an operating system.
-Under that drivers, firmware, hardware.
-Under that, layers of manufacturing, supply chains, and physics.
+Under that, an operating system.
+Under that, drivers, firmware, and hardware.
+Under that, manufacturing, supply chains, and physics.

 Abstractions are the reason we can do that.
-They let us say “database” instead of “B-trees and page caching and disk sectors.”
-They let us say “container” instead of “namespaces and cgroups and whatever is going on with that overlay filesystem today.”
+They let us say “database” instead of “B trees, page caching, and disk sectors.”
+They let us say “container” instead of “namespaces, cgroups, and whatever is going on with that overlay filesystem today.”

-AI in your editor fits exactly into this story.
-It is just the first abstraction that answers back in English.
+AI in your editor fits into this story.
+It is the first abstraction that answers back in English.

 You say, “I want a function that does X.” It proposes an implementation.
 The stack underneath has not disappeared.
-You just have a new way of poking at it.
+You just have a new way to work with it.

 “Are you using AI to code?” is the wrong question.